JarvisAPI/Pi-RTOS/README.md

 **You will need to extended the FreeRTOS port to support multi-core processing**.
 Some of the extensions include the ability to specify the core on which a task runs, remove a task from a processor, or change the processor upon which the task is running (migration), etc. You may expose as many (programming) interfaces in order to complete this task in the cleanest possible way.
 Among the things that you should be thinking about are:
 1. Interrupt handling and timer functionality: Do I need a single interrupt controller/timer per core or is one shared such component(s) sufficient?
 2. How to stop/start each core;
-3. Dispatching tasks to certain cores, task migration across cores.
+3. Dispatching tasks to certain cores, as well as task migration across cores.
+4. Do you need a separate scheduler per core in partitioned scheduling?
+Is the situation different in global scheduling?

-You need not worry about resource sharing, nor you need to worry about inter-task communication.
-You may assume that the tasks are independent and do not use share resources; this assignment is challenging enough the way it is.
+You need not worry about resource sharing, nor do you need to worry about inter-task communication.
+You may assume that the tasks are independent and do not share resources; this assignment is challenging enough the way it is.

 <!-- **Bonus:** If you are _really_ (like, _really_) up for a challenge, you may  -->